shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 I respect, practice, and expect frank and timely communication.
 I've written [a note on the importance of communication in a professional setting](https://csresearch101.netlify.app/m4.html#communicating-with-sincerety).
 I respect and exercise the same set of values in my personal relationships as well.

-These three values to me are essential.
+These three values---being a decent human being, realizing one's inner motivations, and communication---to me are essential.
 Everything else can be worked out.

 ---